-With six editions now behind us, we are heartened by the book's success and its impact on the profession by shaping future practitioners.
+With five editions behind us, we are heartened by the book's success and its impact on the profession by shaping future practitioners.
 As any textbook writer will tell you, achieving this level of success requires a substantial amount of help.
-First and foremost we thank Donna Battista, whose leadership, talent, and market savvy are imprinted on all aspects of the project and are central to its more than 14 years of success; Denise Clinton, a friend and a leader in fact not just in name, whose experience and knowledge were indispensable in the earliest stages; Rebecca Ferris-Caruso, for her unparalleled expertise in managing the complex writing, reviewing, and editing processes and patience in keeping us on track-it is impossible to imagine writing the first edition without her; Jami Minard, for spearheading marketing efforts; Emily Biberger, for her energy and fresh perspective as our editor; Miguel Leonarte, for his central role on MyLab Finance; and Tristann Jones for getting the book from draft pages into print.
-We were blessed to be approached by the best publisher in the business and we are both truly thankful for the indispensable help provided by these and other professionals, including Meredith Gertz, Melissa Honig, Noel Lotz, and Latoya Douse.
+First and foremost we thank Donna Battista, whose leadership, talent, and market savvy are imprinted on all aspects of the project and are central to its more than 10 years of success; Denise Clinton, a friend and a leader in fact not just in name, whose experience and knowledge were indispensable in the earliest stages; Rebecca Ferris-Caruso, for her unparalleled expertise in managing the complex writing, reviewing, and editing processes and patience in keeping us on track-it is impossible to imagine writing the first edition without her; Jami Minard, for spearheading marketing efforts; Kate Fernandes, for her energy and fresh perspective as our former editor; Miguel Leonarte, for his central role on MyLab Finance; and Gina Linko for getting the book from draft pages into print.
+We were blessed to be approached by the best publisher in the business and we are both truly thankful for the indispensable help provided by these and other professionals, including Catherine Cinque, Meredith Gertz, Melissa Honig, and Carol Melville.